 All of our kittens are raised indoors, vaccinated, dewormed and examined by a licensed veterinarian for good health before going into a new home.
 Our breeder Bengals have all been heavily vetted and genetically tested to ensure supreme health (PK Def, FIV, FeLV, and FIP negative).
 Each kitten goes home with a 72-hour warranty for viral diseases, as well as a two-year guarantee for congenital defects and genetic diseases.

-Buy white Bengal cat for sale-Qualified Veterinary Care
+Silver bengal kittens for sale-Qualified Veterinary Care

 We are in a privileged position that we have developed a wonderful working relationship with our vet over the past several years.
 Therefore our health set up and kitten care along with vaccination series timelines have been tailor made for us through an extremely experienced and trusted vet with firsthand knowledge about breeding and caring for cats.

-We believe in letting our Queens, mother our litters fully.
+However, We believe in letting our Queens, mother our litters fully.
 We do not early wean our litters from our queens unless for medical reasons.
 This means that our kittens have a chance to learn many positive behaviors from their mother, like appropriate litter box habits, before she leaves them.

 We also recognize the importance in the first several weeks of our kitten’s lives, and the benefits of the antibodies they receive from their mother’s milk.